BdR76/CSVLint/docs/readme.md

 When selecting "Fixed Width" you can optionally provide a comma separated list of the column ending positions in "Column end positions".
 For example the text data `2025-10-15HbA1c 123.5` has column end positions `10, 16, 21`.
-The plug-in expects the column character positions, but if you instead enter the individual column widths, so `10, 6, 5` in this example, that will also work in most cases.
-Leave "Fixed positions" empty and the plug-in will try to detect fixed width columns same as auto-detect.
+The plug-in expects column character positions, but if you instead enter the individual column widths, so `10, 6, 5` in this example, that will also work in most cases.
+Leave "Fixed positions" empty and the plug-in will try to detect fixed width columns the same way as auto-detect.
 Click the `[..]` button to paste the current column widths into the textbox, either as absolute column positions or right-click for individual column widths.